SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 <a name="practice-1"></a>
 ### Practice 1 : Mapping against transcriptome reference with Kallisto in Galaxy

 Practice1 will be performed in the Galaxy environment.

 We will perform a transcriptome-based mapping and estimates of transcript levels using Kallisto, and a differential analysis using EdgeR.
+* Connect to Galaxy South Green - http://http://galaxy.southgreen.fr/galaxy/
-* Retrieve 4 samples (8 files forward+reverse) from Data library  - `head`
+* Create a new history and import RNASeq samples datasets (paired-end fastq files) from Data library  - `head`
+* Check these 8 files and create a collection of dataset pairs - `Build a list of dataset pairs` Associate files by pairs and give a name to your collection
 * Upload the Chr1 of rice transcriptome (cDNA) to be used as reference  - `http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/chr01.dir/Chr1.cdna`
+* Run the kallisto program by providing Chr1 as transcriptome reference - `kallisto quant`
+* Convert kallisto outputs (collection of count files) into one single file taht can be used as input for EdgeR - `kallisto2EdgeRInput`
+* Run the EdgeR program for differential analysis - `edger`
 -----------------------

 <a name="practice-2"></a>